See Visitor Center and Bulletin Boards for details

 Types of Programs

-Be prepared to walk one to two miles.
-Wear sturdy footwear and bring a hat, sunglasses, sunscreen, and water.
+2 pm departure.
+Be prepared to walk 1.7 miles on an easy, paved trail with a 50 foot elevation gain (15 m).
+Wear appropriate footwear and bring a hat, sunglasses, sunscreen, and water.
+Wheelchairs may need assistance.

 Discover what makes Zion such a special place.
 Forty-five minute programs addressing a myriad of topics are offered every evening May through September at Zion Lodge and Watchman Campground.
 Parking is available at Watchman Campground for non-campers.
-From Memorial Day to mid-August, Family Evening Programs are available at the South Campground Amphitheater intermittently during the week.
-Check bulletin boards at park visitor centers, the Zion Lodge, and campgrounds for specific topics.
+Ride the shuttle to the Lodge at shuttle stop 5.

 Ride with a Ranger Shuttle Tours

-Conducted daily, starting at the Zion Canyon Visitor Center.
-These tours last approximately 90 minutes.
+Conducted daily from Memorial Day until September 29 and starting at the Zion Canyon Visitor Center.
+These tours last two hours.
 Seats are limited - make free reservations, in person, up to three days in advance at the information desk at the Zion Canyon Visitor Center.
 No telephone reservations accepted.
 Note: Because large groups can impact the availability of seats for other visitors, group size is limited to 8.
 This includes people sharing the same affiliation (school, club, scout troop, family, friends) on any one tour.

 Nature Center Youth Programs

-These programs are offered daily from Memorial Day Weekend through Labor Day.
+These programs are offered daily at 3:00 and 4:30pm from Memorial Day Weekend through Labor Day.
 The Zion Nature Center is located next to the South Campground.
 The shuttle does not stop here, but it can be accessed from the Pa'rus Trail.
-Limited Parking is available.
-Programs are designed specifically for children and families, and are 30-45 minutes long.
+Limited parking is available.
+Programs are designed specifically for children and families and are 30-45 minutes long.